zarqman/scheddy/README.md

 Notice that all these examples delegate the actual work to an external job.
 This is the recommended approach, but is not strictly required.

 In general, bite-sized bits of work are fine in Scheddy, but bigger chunks of work usually belong in a background queue.
-However, when timeliness is key or scheduling a background job is more costly than performing the work in Scheddy, then performing work in a Scheddy task may be appropriate.
+In general, when timeliness is key (running right on time) or scheduling a background job is more costly than doing the work directly, then performing work inside the Scheddy task may be appropriate.

 Database transactions are valid.
 These can increase use of database connections from the pool.
 Ensure Rails is configured appropriately.